niveK77pur/BSP6-Microservices/Notes/MS-claims.md

 > One reasonable argument we've heard is that you shouldn't start with a microservices architecture.
 Instead begin with a monolith, keep it modular, and split it into microservices once the monolith becomes a problem.
 (Although this advice isn't ideal, since a good in-process interface is usually not a good service interface.)
 <https://martinfowler.com/articles/microservices.html>

+# Does E4L allow for easy deployment of adjacent MSs?

+The current Energy4Life application can be found at <https://juno.uni.lux/e4l>.
+Our first microservice had the job of obtaining data from E4L and plotting it in our Dash/Plotly python application.

+## First attempt at obtaining data from the back-end

+Upon inspection of the [E4L backend](https://minsky.uni.lu/gitlab/e4l/lu.uni.e4l.platform.api.dev/-/tree/master), we were able to find a potentially relevant endpoint that would allow us to [query answers from the questionnaire](https://minsky.uni.lu/gitlab/e4l/lu.uni.e4l.platform.api.dev/-/blob/master/src/main/java/lu/uni/e4l/platform/controller/QuestionnaireController.java#L49).
+However, it quickly became apparent that the back-end endpoints were specifically made to be used by the front-end page.
+Further evidence for this can be found in the [described functionalities](https://minsky.uni.lu/gitlab/e4l/lu.uni.e4l.platform.api.dev#project-funtionalities) in the README, which also informs us that the only data that can be extracted is specific to a session.
+All of this essentially means that we have no direct way to access any data beyond what we are presented on the web page&mdash;which would only comprise our results in the questionnaire.

+Upon completing the questionnaire in E4L, we are presented the following page: <https://juno.uni.lux/e4l/result/MzA5.-7-sMYXmv3tXyuLQT2s1ZgULRKY>.
+The so-called *sessionId* is unique to our provided answers, so by taking note of it we are able to review our *energy score*s at any point in time.
+The obvious course of action now would be to use the `/calculate/session/{sessionId}` endpoint&mdash;which is our only of two GET handlers regarding the questionnaire&mdash;to obtain our results.

+## Scraping the results page for data

+One problem rose quickly however: We had no information on where or how to access the back-end in order to issue our GET request.
+Upon inspection in the code for both the front-end and back-end we were unable to find any concrete traces on how to reach it.
+The closest we managed to find was the definition of a [`baseUrl` using `axios`](https://minsky.uni.lu/gitlab/e4l/lu.uni.e4l.platform.frontend.dev/-/blob/master/src/js/container/info.js#L15), but that still left us clueless.
+So we set out to create a web scraper that would parse the HTML of the above results page.

+We used `selenium` to perform this task.
+However, running the browser in headless mode&mdash;as was required for running this code in a docker container&mdash;caused issues with our scraper.
+It turns out that the page contents would not be loaded unless the page was rendered by the browser.
+In addition to this approach being extremely slow due to `selenium`, it was simply not usable for our use-case.

+## Obtaining data from the back-end API

+It was only after a third and final inspection of the E4L code&mdash;performed while documenting here what we did&mdash;with the help of GitLab's search utility, that we discovered how to [access the back-end](https://minsky.uni.lu/gitlab/e4l/lu.uni.e4l.platform.frontend.dev/-/blob/master/README.md#L19).
+It was hidden in plain site in the front-end README, however it was not highlighted very well which caused us to completely overlook it at multiple occasions.

+That said, we were able to retrieve our results using the API by issuing a GET request on `https://juno.uni.lux/e4lapi/calculate/session/MzA5.-7-sMYXmv3tXyuLQT2s1ZgULRKY`.
+However, some data about global statistics (i.e. Luxembourg, Europe, World) were not available as they seemed to be hard coded into the front-end.

+## Conclusion

+The back-end endpoints allow us to easily access E4L functionality without being bound to the web page.
+This of course makes is very interesting to build adjacent microservices by directly requesting data through the exposed endpoints.
+To further improve this workflow, one would need to better highlight the existence and features of the back-end as they seem to be somewhat scattered throughout the application's documentations.

+One should note however, that the endpoints were specifically made to be used by the front-end.
+This implies that some of the data obtained is not fully usable for *general* API usage (i.e. the hard coded data in the front-end).
+Further, as could be observed in the implementation of the back-end endpoints, not all available database and service functionalities were reachable through the API (i.e. no way to query **all** answers for making statistics).
+A tight coupling of front- and back-end can be observed here.

 # Define assessment criteria to evaluate the benefits brought by MSs

 What is the benchmark that allows us to conclude that architecting a web-based application as a collection of MSs is better than a monolithic system?
 - Cycle time of the pipeline: time the pipeline takes to be completed.
 - Lead time: from requirement to delivery.